 Sign language interpretation is scheduled for select Hobby Center events throughout the year.
 Search here for a complete list of upcoming sign language interpreted performances.
 Tickets for these performances must be purchased at least two weeks in advance of the performance date.

-To purchase tickets in the sign-interpreted section or sign up for free monthly notices about upcoming ASL interpreted performances, please contact Accessibility Services at firstname.lastname@example.org or (713) 315-2510 (voice).
+To purchase tickets in the sign-interpreted section or for more information about upcoming ASL interpreted performances, please contact Accessibility Services at firstname.lastname@example.org or (713) 315-2510 (voice).

 The Hobby Center is proud to have a group of amazing volunteers who make up our Access Team.
 This group is dedicated to assisting guests with any level of need experience all that the Hobby Center has to offer.
 Look for them in their signature yellow shirts at all entry points to the venue.
 Courtesy wheelchairs are available for additional help getting to your seat.